JacquesBonet/loopback-next/docs/site/Validation-REST-layer.md

 Let's take a closer look at how to customize the error.
 A few things to note in the below code snippet:

-1. inject RestBindings.ERROR_WRITER_OPTIONS for logging error
+1. inject RestBindings.SequenceActions.LOG_ERROR for logging error and RestBindings.ERROR_WRITER_OPTIONS for options
 2. customize error for particular endpoints
 3. create a new error with customized properties
 4. log the error using RestBindings.SequenceActions.LOG_ERROR